 My husband and I have no TV or streaming services at home.
 Admittedly, we do have laptops equipped with internet access that offer plenty of distractions; even so, we aspire to cultivate a sense of truly being present with one another when we are at home together.
-Sometimes, we achieve this through long conversations; at other times, it’s by cooking together or going for a walk.
+Sometimes, we achieve this through long conversations; at other times, we cook together or go for a walk.

 Infertility can seem a bit like a dragon – a ferocious, frightening thing that sometimes seems impossible to overcome.
 And yet, through fairy tales we learn that even the most dreadful beasts are defeated, often through heroic acts of love.
 Interestingly, quite a few fairy tales involve couples like us who long for children.
 Think of Aurora’s parents in Sleeping Beauty, for example – the story says that they “waited and hoped a very long time for a child.”
 Perhaps, as with the stories of barren women from the Old Testament, there is something about infertility that is emblematic of the human experience (and, if I ever happen to pursue an advanced degree in literature, I think I just found my research topic).
 Through these stories of men and women who long for a child, both fairy tales and Scriptures show us that darkness is ultimately overcome by the light of Christ.